archphile/thepenguin/content/post/2020-01-09-making-a-nas-with-the-odroid-HC2.md

 If you read this blog you would have already understood that apart from being a geek, I am also a control freak.
 I need to know what exactly is happening with regards to the OS, processes etc..

-I would usually install [ArchlinuxARM](https://archlinuxarm.org/), samba, etc, and create a 100% OS for my needs.
-This time I decided to choose a different route and to be the right choice..
+I would usually install [ArchlinuxARM](https://archlinuxarm.org/), samba, etc, and create a 100% tailored OS for my needs.
+This time I decided to choose a different route and it proved to be the right choice..

 ### Openmediavault